Disclaimer: New EUDR developments - December 2025

 Example: A global cocoa importer sourcing from Côte d’Ivoire must geolocate farm plots, assess deforestation risk, and submit a DDS for every shipment placed on the EU market.

-Micro and small primary operators refers to small producers or farmers who grow, harvest, or raise relevant products themselves and are established in low-risk countries as defined under the EU benchmarking system.
+Small and micro primary operators are small producers or farmers who grow, harvest, or raise relevant products themselves and are established in low-risk countries as defined under the EU benchmarking system.

-Example: A smallholder in Germany harvesting timber submits one declaration, which applies to all shipments going forward.
+Example: A smallholder in Germany harvesting timber submits a simplified declaration once.
+That declaration applies to all future shipments unless their production circumstances significantly change.

 To be ready ahead of enforcement, companies typically begin by mapping supply chains, collecting supplier data, assessing risks, and building TRACES-compatible due diligence workflows.